mtranthien38-png/hoangthiende/README.md

 The player will be playing missions with an upgradable airplane.
 In the missions the player earns money and collect weapons to upgrade his ship in the shop after a mission.
 Drakonas
+The player will be playing missions with an upgradable airplane.
+In the missions the player earns money and collect weapons to upgrade his ship in the shop after a mission.
+Drakonas

+The player will be playing missions with an upgradable airplane.
+In the missions the player earns money and collect weapons to upgrade his ship in the shop after a mission.
+Drakonas